samba-team/samba/README.Coding.md

 what most Samba developers use already anyways, with a few exceptions as mentioned below.

-The coding style for Python code is documented in PEP8, https://www.python.org/dev/peps/pep-0008/.
+The coding style for Python code is documented in [PEP8](https://www.python.org/dev/peps/pep-0008/).
 New Python code should be compatible with Python 2.6, 2.7, and Python 3.4 onwards.
-This means using Python 3 syntax with the appropriate 'from __future__' imports.
+This means using Python 3 syntax with the appropriate `from __future__` imports.

 But to save you the trouble of reading the Linux kernel style guide, here are the highlights.